 - Brown the Meatballs: Brown meatballs over medium high heat in a skillet with 1 tbsp of olive oil.
 About 45 seconds - 1 minute per side until brown (See Notes).

 - Deglaze the Skillet: Set aside the meatballs.
-Pour 100ml unsalted homemade chicken stock.
+Pour 100ml unsalted chicken stock.
 Scrub all the brown bits off the bottom of the skillet with a wooden spoon.
 Set aside and keep the brown bits (they are very flavorful).

 - Prepare the Pressure Cooker: While you are browning the meatballs on stovetop.
 Heat up your pressure cooker (Instant Pot: press Sauté button and click adjust button to go to Sauté More function).
 Make sure your pot is as hot as it can be (Instant Pot: wait until indicator says HOT).